mmmitev987/Game/README.md

 ### Unlocking New Areas

 The school yard is the default starting area.
-To gain access to the hallway and classrooms, the player must reach specific scores by completing the challenges in their current area.
+To gain access to the hallway and classrooms, the player must play mini-games.

 ### Mini-Games (Access Challenges)